wnda/toad/README.md

 =======
 load images based on viewport visibility

-67 sloc
+91 sloc

-can be used for images and CSS background images
+this script will pick up anything with an image specified in a `data-src` attribute, detect whether it's an `img` element or any other kind of element, and lazyload the image and apply it when the element is visible in the viewport.

+## the rules

+- don't supply images with `src` attributes; supply `data-src` attributes instead.

+- anything with a `style` attribute specifying a `background` or `background-image` will be **ignored**.

 ## use

-don't supply images with `src` attributes; supply `data-src` attributes instead.

 include toad.js

 call `toad.init();`

-optionally call

-    toad.init({
-        bgImg : // boolean, true = load images as background images, so use false or no config object for img src });

-using with images will work with old IE thanks to `getElementsByTagName`, as the CSS background-image setting requires `querySelectorAll`
+that's it.

+## IE support
+IE8 due to querySelectorAll.